openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ## Message Types

-Messages are of 3 generalized types, Status, Event, and Control.
+Messages are of 5 generalized types, Reading, Status, Event, Control, and DiscreteControl.

+### Reading

+Commonly provides meter like readings.

 ### Status